Skip to main content

 • Over 95% specificity and sensitivity in the detection of murmurs related to structural heart disease

-• Grade heart murmur intensity into soft, moderate or loud
+• Grades* heart murmur intensity into soft, moderate or loud

 • Delivers consistent, repeatable assessments, so the solution's support feels like an expert-validated second opinion